 In the beginning, God...these first four words from the Bible reveal the truth, that there is no life outside of God, he is the source of Life and all life depends on him.
-While on your mission trip, it may have been easy to find yourself immersed in daily dependence on God, but now that you are back home, you may find it more difficult to maintain your daily focus and dependance on God.
+While on your mission trip, it may have been easy to find yourself immersed in daily dependence on God, but now that you are back home, you may find it more difficult to maintain your daily focus and dependence on God.
 So how do you maintain your dependence on God?
 By loving him with all that you are, beginning with your heart.

 The heart determines what really matters to you.
 Love of God is a personal interactive relationship with God where he is more valuable than anything else in your life.
 And if God is the most valuable thing in your heart, it will also be reflected in your strength, in your thoughts and every other part of who you are.
-How do you keep your focus on him, by allowing God's truth to shape everything you do in your life, your friendships, your work, your school, the kind of son or daughter, father or mother you are.
-How do you are?
+How do you keep your focus on him?
+By allowing God's truth to shape everything you do in your life, your friendships, your work, your school, the kind of son or daughter, father or mother you are.
+How do you allow God's truth to flow through your mind so that it shapes every aspect of who you are?
 You meditate on God's truth, think about it, internalize it and live through it, as the overflow of your heart.
 This produces a truthful, life of God filled-actions.
 Your heart, what you value, what you are committed to determines the course of your life, and you can shape your heart with God's truth.

-Alan is married to Sandra and the father of 3 adult children.
-All five were part of an Inca Link trip to Trujillo, Peru in 2009.
+Alan is married to Sandra and the father of three adult children.
+All five were part of an Inca Link trip to Trujillo, Peru in 2011.
 He is a leader, coach and trainer for church planters in Eastern PA for the Christian and Missionary Alliance.
 Alan loves the outdoors and loves to read and have great conversations.

 Recognizing that your heart is the seat of all you value, what are the things in your life that your heart holds in highest value?
 Why does God deserve to be on the top of your list?
-Is anything. keeping him from the top?
+Is anything keeping him from the top?
 What are some ways that you can fill your heart with God's truth?
 How will you allow God's truth to shape and saturate all of your life?
 How is God's truth part of your relationships?
 How does God's truth shape your schooling or work?
 How does God's truth impact how you live a missional lifestyle?